jshemas/openGraphScraper/README.md

 const options = { url: 'http://ogp.me/' };
 ogs(options)
   .then((data) => {
-    const { error, result, response } = data;
+    const { error, html, result, response } = data;
     console.log('error:', error);  // This returns true or false.
 True if there was an error.
-The error itself is inside the results object. console.log('result:', result); // This contains all of the Open Graph results console.log('response:', response); // This contains the HTML of page })
+The error itself is inside the result object. console.log('html:', html); // This contains the HTML of page console.log('result:', result); // This contains all of the Open Graph results console.log('response:', response); // This contains response from the Fetch API })
 ```